-Isolated students who attend the school full-time
+Isolated students who attend the school full time

-If you selected Students from isolated (remote) zones or Students from isolated (very remote) zones in the Student profile, and the isolated students attend the school full-time, you will need to complete the Isolation (Remote) or Isolation (Very remote) column under Eligible primary/secondary full-time students.
+If you selected Students from isolated (remote) zones or Students from isolated (very remote) zones in the Student profile, and the isolated students attend the school full time, you will need to complete the Isolation (Remote) or Isolation (Very remote) column under Eligible primary/secondary full-time students.

-You may enter one or both of these depending on the student's home address when not attending school.
+You may enter one or both of these depending on the student's home address when they are not attending school.

-All boxes that need to be completed appear red in colour and turn white once completed.
+All boxes that you need to complete will appear red in colour and then turn white once you have completed them.

-Enter all Eligible isolated primary/secondary full-time students that are either "Remote" or "Very remote" according to their year of schooling.
+Enter all Eligible isolated primary/secondary full-time students that are either 'remote' or 'very remote' according to their year of schooling.
 The number of isolated students cannot exceed the number of students in the year level.